Dear Dr. Dave and Dr. Dee,

 2. Be polite

-Not only does exemplary sportsmanship make for an enjoyable poker game, it can actually improve your game.
+Exemplary sportsmanship makes the poker game more enjoyable, and it can improve your game.
 Poker is a game of concentration and emotional restraint.

 3. Play when it is your turn

-Folding your hand or leaving your seat before it is your turn to bet should be avoided as much as possible as it reveals important information to players still in the hand.
+Folding your hand or leaving your seat before it is your turn to bet should be avoided as it reveals important information to players still in the hand.

 4. Don't reveal your cards before the showdown

-Like playing out of turn, revealing your cards prematurely may reveal important information to the other players and can potentially affect the outcome of a hand.
+Like playing out of turn, revealing your cards prematurely may reveal important information to the other players.

 5. Don't remove chips from the table